Kakemixen/CrossLFS-nix/README.md

 ### Pitfalls

  * Nix GCC wrapper by default adds several hardening flags.
 Of importance here is `-Wformat-security`, as one cannot compile GCC with that flag.
    * the `hardeningDisable` derivation property can remove such flags, allowing to compile the compiler.
- * Setting up the nix wrapper with `wrapCCWith` doesn't work properly if the platforms is not set properly.
+ * Setting up the nix wrapper with `wrapCCWith` doesn't work properly if the platforms in the stdenv is not set properly.
    * the `override` functionality is nice here, so that we can use `stdenv` as a base.
    * Without the wrapper, finding the required output of previous derivation requires very hacky hacks.
  * Keeping in mind that one should be careful with subdirectories of `$out`, it impacts the generated nix path.

 ## Booting the kernel